-Sonic skincare is amongst the hottest trends in the beauty industry.
+Sonic skincare awareness month is amongst the hottest trends in the beauty industry.
 For several years, sonic skincare solutions have gained momentum as the public has been more willing to try new technology to solve old skin problems like acne, wrinkles, and aging skin.
 Yet the exact nature of sonic technology and the different applications are somewhat misunderstood.
 When the same word is being used to describe your toothbrush, your skin wand, and your nephew’s favorite blud hedgehog, a bit of confusion is to be expected.

 Today, we will review some common sonic and ultrasonic skincare products, the differences and similarities between the two, the efficacy of ultrasonic exfoliating wands and brushes, and how sonic skincare will continue to grow moving forward.